donhauser/wagtail-pdf/README.md

 ## Usage

 All you need to do to render your Wagtail page as PDF, is to inherit from `PdfModelMixin`.
+If you want to render a model instead, read the section **ModelAdmin** below.

 **If you want to use latex, read the latex section below.**